-As adoptive parents, are you willing to adopt an older child who may not want to be adopted and may never show their appreciation or love towards you?
+As adoptive parents, are you willing to adopt an older child who may not want to be adopted and may never show appreciation or love toward you?

 As parents, are you willing to die on the cross knowing that by doing so, you are giving someone the opportunity to be forever changed, whether they want it or not?
 Can you love them anyway?

 Want to learn more about how to adopt an older child?